katzenpost/katzenpost/README.rst

 .. code-block:: bash

   cd katzenpost/sphincsplus/ref
-  make libsphincsplus.so
+  make libsphincsplus.a
-  sudo make install # installs into /usr/local sudo ldconfig

-The Katzenpost fork of the sphincs+ ref code was created so that we could make some necessary changes to the Makefile so that it builds .so file and installs into `/usr/local`.
+The Katzenpost fork of the sphincs+ ref code was created so that we could make some necessary changes to the Makefile.

 supported by